 My father was born at the end of 1945 in Gloucestershire, a rural county in the south-west of England.
-In the years to come, for someone with an appetite for knowledge like my father, life there became claustrophobic and dull, and the poverty faced by the family in post-war Britain made each day a struggle.
-Even in 20th-century Europe, being the illegitimate son of a woman with limited economic means could mean social and financial ostracism.
+In the years to come, for someone with an appetite for knowledge like my father, life there became claustrophobically dull, and the poverty faced by his family in post-war Britain made each day a struggle.
+Poverty was not the only challenge my father had to face: even in 1950’s Britain, being born illegitimate (especially to a woman of limited economic means) could and did mean social ostracism and financial damnation.

 A War-time Romance

-As already mentioned, my father did not know his father, but he did grow up with his mother.
-My grandmother, Elizabeth (known to her closest acquaintances as Betty), had been brought up in a small village up in the Malvern Hills; she belonged to a working class family which owned a few properties, a fact which helped them secure the family’s well-being and local social standing.
+My dad may now have met his father, but he was raised with his mother.
+My grandmother, Elizabeth (known to her closest acquaintances as Betty), had been brought up in a small village up in the Malvern Hills; she belonged to a respectable, working class family; her father owned several properties in the area, a fact which helped them secure the family’s well-being and local social standing.

-Shortly after the outbreak of the Second World War in 1939, my grandmother (perhaps to escape the drudgery of a life in service) married a Canadian-born British aircraft engineer called James Arthur Smith.
-The couple moved to the outskirts of Gloucester and soon had two children.
-Family lore leads me to believe that it was not the happy family life which Betty had expected.
-Perhaps the solitary existence of suburban life bored her, as the war work would have kept her husband away from home for hours on end; maybe she did not find motherhood all that fulfilling; or perhaps she was simply not satisfied with the course she had taken, at just twenty-two years of age.
+After the wedding, the couple moved to the outskirts of Gloucester, and had two children (my aunt and uncle) in quick succession.
+James Arthur’s job allowed him to live a comfortable existence in the company of his wife and children, but family lore leads me to believe that it was not the happy family life which Betty had expected.
+Perhaps the solitary existence of suburban life bored her, as the war work would have kept her husband away from home for hours on end; maybe she did not find motherhood all that fulfilling; or perhaps she was simply not satisfied with the decision she had made, at just twenty-two years of age.

-My research has shown me that the soldier’s Unit was moved from that part of the country to London in March 1945 – in other words, not long after Betty could have discovered that she was expecting, and within weeks of the end of the war.
+In any case, and whatever the true nature of their mutual feelings, my research has shown me that the soldier’s Unit was moved from that part of the country to London in March 1945 – in other words, very shortly after Betty could have discovered that she was expecting, and just within weeks of the end of the war.
 This begs the question whether she even informed the man of her state, or whether they met at a later date to discuss a possible future together.
-By all accounts, the soldier was well aware that his girlfriend was carrying his baby.
+By all accounts, the soldier was well aware that his girlfriend was carrying his baby by the time he left Europe.

 Betty gave birth to my dad less than three months later.
 Having no father present, his birth was recorded under his mother’s married name, but the space assigned to the father’s name was left blank.
-Thus, my father was registered as a Smith, despite having no biological link to his mother’s husband, James Arthur.
+Thus, my father was registered as a Smith, despite having no legal or biological link to his mother’s husband, James Arthur Smith.

 My father’s childhood memories are mixed with emotions about being singled out by relatives, for unknown reasons to him at the time, and being displaced or hidden whenever visitors came to the house.
-The stigma of illegitimacy was, even then, immense.
+We should not forget that being illegitimate was considered akin to sin and depravation.
 Poverty was also rife in post-war England, and my grandmother’s house, subjected to Betty’s additional carelessness and personal frivolities, made daily life very difficult for the children.

 The Post-War Years